dr-natetorious/GenerativeAI/Readings/UseCases/README.md

 Kothari, A. N. (2023).
 ChatGPT, Large Language Models, and Generative AI as Future Augments of Surgical Cancer Care.
 Annals of Surgical Oncology, 1–3. https://doi.org/10.1245/s10434-023-13442-2
 [Surgery.pdf](Surgery.pdf).

+> Despite the excitement and enthusiasm surrounding generative AI, effective use of these tools requires an understanding of their foundation models.
+To accomplish this, dedicated interdisciplinary groups are being formed to advance the science  of  foundation  models  through  evaluating  biases, identifying limitations, providing transparency, and forecasting misuse before deployment at scale.

 ## GPT for Cardiac Abnormality Detection (2021)

 Gaudilliere, P. L., Sigurthorsdottir, H., Aguet, C., Van Zaen, J., Lemay, M., & Delgado-Gonzalo, R. (2021).
 Generative Pre-Trained Transformer for Cardiac Abnormality Detection.
 2021 Computing in Cardiology (CinC), Computing in Cardiology (CinC), 2021, 48, 1–4. https://doi.org/10.23919/CinC53138.2021.9662835.
 [CardiacAbnormalityDetection](CardiacAbnormalityDetection.pdf).